wikimatze/padrino-zsh-completion/README.md

 ```

-Dep in which context you are, different options are available, for example:
+Depending in which context you are, different options are available, for example:

 ```bash